 \subsection{Challenge 3: Branch Sequentialization}

-\emph{Branch sequentialization} refers to the fact that the time complexity of a conditionally branching quantum program is often larger than its classical equivalent and the developer may need to structure the program differently to avoid slowdown.
+\emph{Branch sequentialization} denotes the fact that the time complexity of a conditionally branching quantum program may be larger than its classical equivalent and the developer may need to structure the program differently to avoid this slowdown.

 In~\Cref{fig:contains-linear}, we present a pseudo-\LangName{} program that traverses a binary search tree.
 Classically, if \lstinline{t} is balanced, then the time complexity of the program is $O(\log n)$.